Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-usage.md

 The second method is creating a scenario via the `taipy.create_scenario()^` method.
 This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that are related to the scenario will be built alongside the scenario.
-See the [Scenario management page](../sdm/scenario/index.md) for more details on scenarios.
+For more details on scenarios, see the [scenario management](../sdm/scenario/index.md) page.

 !!! example